Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Preliminaries

 In our context, it is often the case that either $p=0$ in $S$ or $p$ is a nonzerodivisor in $S$.
 Therefore we point out that if $S$ has characteristic $p$, then a perfectoid ring is the same as a perfect ring, see \cite[Example 3.15]{BhattMorrowScholzeIHES}.
-On the other hand, if $S$ is $p$-torsion free and $\pi=p^{1/p}$, then $S$ is perfectoid if and only if it is $p$-adically complete and the Frobenius map $S/p^{1/p}\to S/p$ is bijective, see \cite[Lemma 3.10]{BhattMorrowScholzeIHES}.
+On the other hand, if $S$ is $p$-torsion free and $p\in S$ admits a $p$-power root $\varpi=p^{1/p}$, then $S$ is perfectoid if and only if it is $p$-adically complete and the Frobenius map $S/\varpi\to S/p$ is bijective, see \cite[Lemma 3.10]{BhattMorrowScholzeIHES}.
 This is compatible with the definition given in \cite[2.2]{AndreWeaklyFunctorialBigCM} or \cite[Definition 2.2]{MaSchwedeSingularitiesMixedCharBCM}.
-Perfectoid rings are always reduced.

-We list two main examples of perfectoid rings that will be relevant in this paper, see \cite[Example 3.8]{BhattIyengarMaRegularRingsPerfectoid} for more details. \begin{example} \begin{enumerate}[(1)] \item $A_{\infty, 0}$, the $p$-adic completion of the ring $A_{\infty,0}^{nc}$ in \autoref{section:normlength}, is perfectoid. \item Let $(R,\m)$ be a Noetherian complete local domain of residue characteristic $p>0$.
+We list two main examples of perfectoid rings that will be relevant in this paper, see \cite[Example 3.8]{BhattIyengarMaRegularRingsPerfectoid} for more details. \begin{example} \begin{enumerate}[(1)] \item $\Ainfty$, the $p$-adic completion of the ring $\Ainfty^{nc}$ in \autoref{section:normlength}, is perfectoid. \item Let $(R,\m)$ be a Noetherian complete local domain of residue characteristic $p>0$.
 Then $\widehat{R^+}$, the $p$-adic completion of the absolute integral closure of $R$, is perfectoid. \end{enumerate} \end{example}

 We next note that if $I$ is an ideal of a perfectoid ring $R$, then $R/I$ need not be $p$-adically separated.
 We define $I^{-} := \bigcap_n (I+p^n)$, which is the closure of $I$ in the $p$-adic topology.
 Then the $p$-adic completion of $R/I$ is isomorphic to $R/I^{-}$.
 Finally, suppose $\{f_i\}_{i=1}^n$ is a sequence of elements in $R$, each of which admits a compatible system of $p$-power roots $\{f_i^{1/p^e}\}$, and set $I=(f_1^{1/p^\infty},\dots,f_n^{1/p^\infty})$, the ideal generated by $f_i^{1/p^e}$ for all $i$ and $e$.
 In this case, one checks directly that $R/I^-$ is perfectoid (for example see \cite[Example 6.2.11]{BhattLectureNotesPerfectoidSpaces}).